Music Glossary D

 Digital Audio Workstation (DAW)

-An electronic device or software program for recording, editing and arranging multiple input audio tracks with the purpose of applying effects and audio processing, mixing and producing, to create a combined audio output file.
+An electronic device or software program used for music production.
+Capable of recording, editing, and arranging multiple input audio tracks with the purpose of applying effects and audio processing, mixing, and producing, to create a combined audio output file.

 Software DAWs commonly incorporate MIDI recording and sequencing.